 There are several federal loan repayment options available to college graduates.
 One option is the Public Service Loan Forgiveness (PSLF) program, which forgives the remaining balance on direct loans after having made 120 monthly payments while working full-time for a qualifying employer.
 Keep in mind, there are quite a few restrictions and limited employment options, but it’s well worth looking into.

 While they may be tempted to refinance federal loans to private loans, students should approach this with caution, as it may eliminate debt reduction or other repayment options in the future.
+It can also put a damper on their personal finances later in life.

 Crafting a plan to pay for college takes time and effort, but is well worth it to avoid graduating from college with a mountain of debt.
 By doing your research and having discussions early on, you can give your student (and yourself) one of the most valuable financial gifts.
 So fear not; there are many ways families can manage college costs while ensuring their children get the education that is right for them.